kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(c\) The Administrator may give credit for the requirements of paragraph (a)(3) of this section to an evaluator who has satisfactorily completed an evaluator training course for a part 121 or part 135 certificate holder if the Administrator finds such a course equivalent to the requirements of paragraph (a)(3) of this section.

-\(d\) An evaluator who is qualified under subpart Y of part 121 of this chapter shall be authorized to conduct evaluations under the Advanced Qualification Program without complying with the requirements of this section.
+\(d\) An evaluator who is qualified under subpart Y of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]] shall be authorized to conduct evaluations under the Advanced Qualification Program without complying with the requirements of this section.

 \[Doc.
 No. 26933, 61 FR 34562, July 2, 1996, as amended by Amdt.
 142-9, 78 FR 42380, July 15, 2013\]